skytreader/besessen/readme.markdown

 ## Usage

-Copy the script to your directory and run.
+Install dependencies, copy script to your directory, and run.